JacquelineMG/snake-client/README.md

 ## How To Play

-- Use the W A S D keys to move your snake to the dot of food.
+- Use the w a s d keys to move your snake to the dot of food.
 - Your snake grows as it eats making it an increasing obstacle to smooth manoeuvering.
 - Don't bump your snake into the walls or itself.
-- Use the J I K L keys to send built-in pop-up messages as you play.
+- Use the j i k l keys to send built-in pop-up messages as you play.
 - CTRL + C lets you quit the game.